-Instructors have the option to bring their own lavalier (lapel) microphone or to use the studio’s built-in microphone.
-The studio includes a web camera, a USB document camera, a Wacom annotation tablet, and a large-format (65") monitor.
+Instructors may bring their own lavalier (lapel) microphone or use the studio’s built-in microphone.
+The studio includes a web camera, USB document camera, Wacom annotation tablet, and large-format (65") monitor.
 Additional details can be found at Mini Recording Studio and Specifications.

 Why use the Self-Recording Studio?